Baldur’s Gate 3 Cleric Nature Domain Build And Subclass Guide

 Level 4: Prayer of Healing.
 Good utility out of combat.

 Level 5: Glyph of Warding.
-Good terrain control utility as it sets a trap on a tile.
-Can also use certain spells or cantrips such as thorn whip to force enemies onto these tiles for good damage.
+It has good terrain control utility as it sets a trap on a tile.
+Use certain spells or cantrips, such as thorn whip, to force enemies onto these tiles for good damage.

 Level 6: Animate dead.
-Useful for creating a meat shield to aggro and disperse hits taken.
+It is useful for creating a meat shield to aggro and disperse hits taken.

 Level 7: Banishment for temporary crowd control.